SpenceKonde/ATTinyCore/README.md

 16.5 and 12.8 MHz are not supported for Optiboot.
 Those speeds are achieved by tuning performed by the bootloader (if micronucleus, which of course isn't optiboot) or by the initialization code that runs before setup (but after the bootloader).
 Even when the target speed is 16.5 or 12.8 via tuning, Optiboot will run at 16.0 or 8.0 MHz.

-### A warning about Virtual Boot
+#### A warning about Virtual Boot
 Virtual boot relies on rewriting the vector table, such that the RESET vector points to the bootloader.
 This presents a potential issue: If the bootloader starts to write the first page, but then - for some reason - fails (such as a poorly timed reset right after the programming process begins), the page containing the reset vectors will be erased but not rewritten, with the result being that both the sketch and bootloader are hosed.
 The board will run neither the application nor bootloader until ISP programming is used to reinstall the bootloader.
 A solution is possible - and it is well known and tested on Micronucleus.
 But bringing that to optiboot is non-trivial.

-**Because of this issue, Optiboot should not be used for production systems - And this is why it may be dropped in favor of urboot**
+**Because of this issue, Optiboot should not be used for production systems**

-See the [Programming Guide](Programming.md) for more information on programming parts using the serial bootloader.
+See the [Programming Guide](Programming.md) for more information on programming parts using Optiboot.

 ### Micronucleus - VUSB bootloader for 841, 167, 85, 88 and 84/84a
 It's finally here!
 As of 1.4.0, we now offer Micronucleus (aka Digispark) support for some of the more popular boards for these bootloaders.
 This allows sketches to be uploaded directly via USB, which many users find highly convenient.
 This comes at a cost in terms of flash - they typically use around 1.5k of flash, and they sometimes have problems connecting to specific USB ports.
 These boards are available from various vendors; see the part-specific documentation pages for more information on the implementation used on specific parts.
 For more information on using Micronucleus, see the [usage documentation](avr/extras/Ref_Micronucleus.md).